cptaffe/lang/README.md

 For more information, refer to the [wiki](../../wiki)

+__Note:__ If you are writing a program, and want it to execute when the program is loaded, for now append it with the line `exec`

 ## Implementation

 If you would like to see an implementation of this, check out [Basilisk](http://github.com/cptaffe/basilisk), which is an interpreter which just takes file or input text and runs the three functions above on it.
 Minus some subtle printing, that is about all it does.